 The first website in our list is made by Weltrade, a speculation organization of traders on the FOREX market.
 This web design beautifully complements the company culture by displaying nothing else but high-class details.
 The professional video introduction gets you hyped for the market opportunities right away.
 The traders move very characteristically and look very composed in their classically decorated setting.

 Citeco - 10.000 years of economy

-Next in our list is a website by the French company Citéco that teaches the history of the last 10.000 years of economics.
-The web design colouring and setup reminds us of the history school books, but smoother and with interactive navigation.
+Next in our list is a website by the French company Citéco that teaches the history of 10.000 years of economics.
+The web design colouring and setup reminds of the history school books, but smoother and with interactive navigation.
 Scrolling down the timeline works like virtual time travel tour back to the very beginnings of economy until you ultimately get back to our contemporary world again.

 This beautiful web design is made by the Italian visual branding and performance marketing company GBR Design.
 The header features a nice bubble effect that moves around with your mouse pointer, while the rest of the design looks clean and professional.
 Browsing their portfolio projects feels like looking through a list of postcards that charmingly fill up your entire screen when opening them up.

 The fourth in our list is developed by web designer Andre do Amaral to promote his work at the website building platform Squarespace.
 After the fitting rectangular opening, his works are presented by breath-taking headers followed by beautiful designs and telling photos.
 As a nice finishing touch, Amaral designed the loading animation in the form of a square as well.

 This website is dedicated to promote the Italian wine brand 1701 Franciacorta, which will leave you thirsty just by browsing it.
 The opening video beautifully captures the art of wine making after which a virtual tour transports you right to the picturesque vineyard itself.
 The grape-shaped navigation panel guides you tastily through the various production processes of these delicious wines.